carpentries-incubator/statistical-inference-for-biology/_episodes/05-inference-clt-practice.md

 > keep these proportions.
 This random variable (proportion of 6s) has mean
 > <i>p=1/6</i> and variance <i>p &times; (1-p)/n</i>.
 So according to
 > CLT <i>z</i> = `(mean(x==6) - p) / sqrt(p * (1-p)/n)` should be normal with
 > mean 0 and SD 1.
-Set the seed to 1, then use `replicate` to perform the
+> Set the seed to 1, then use `replicate` to perform the simulation, and report
-> simulation, and report what proportion of times z was larger than 2 in
+> what proportion of times z was larger than 2 in absolute value (CLT says it
-> absolute value (CLT says it should be about 0.05).
+> should be about 0.05).
-> >
+> > ## Solution to Exercise 1
 > {: .solution}
 {: .challenge}